dearhive/dearflip-vue3/README.md

 </template>
 ```

-### 5. Configure dFlip options
+### 5. Configure DearFlip options

-The dFlip viewer is highly customizable.
+The DearFlip viewer is highly customizable.
 Here are some common options you can include: For more info, visit [https://dearflip.com/docs](https://dearflip.com/docs)

 ```javascript
 const flipbookOptions = {